Pétanque: Global spread of the game

-In popular culture

-The game made an appearance in the 1966 French crime film Le deuxieme souffle.
-Pétanque also appeared in Season 4 Episode 20 (Pétanque) of the American sitcom The Cosby Show in 1988.
-In the 1981 film adaptation of the Agatha Christie mystery Evil Under the Sun, a suspect played by James Mason is questioned about his alibi while playing a game.
-The fourth episode of The Amazing Race 30 featured a pétanque competition at Place des Lices in Saint-Tropez.
-Asterix Versus Caesar features the Gauls playing a pétanque-esque game with rocks.

 National and international competitions

 There are a number of important world championship tournaments.

 The FIPJP world championships take place every two years.
 Men's championships are held in even-numbered years, while Women's and Youth championships are held in odd-numbered years.

 Perhaps the best-known international championship is the Mondial la Marseillaise à Pétanque, which takes place every year in Marseille, France, with more than 10,000 participants and more than 150,000 spectators.

-The largest annual tournament in the United States is the Petanque Amelia Island Open (formerly the Petanque America Open), held in each year in November at Amelia Island, Florida.
+The largest annual tournament in the United States is the Pétanque Amelia Island Open (formerly the Pétanque America Open), held in each year in November at Amelia Island, Florida.

-La British Open is a major Pétanque tournament held in the North of England which attracts players from across the United Kingdom and Europe.

-Pétanque is not currently an Olympic sport, although the Confédération Mondiale des Sports de Boules—which was created in 1985 by several international boules organizations specifically for this purpose—has been lobbying the Olympic committee since 1985 to make it part of the summer Olympics.
+Pétanque is not currently an Olympic sport, although the Confédération Mondiale des Sports de Boules—which was created in 1985 by several international boules organizations specifically for this purpose—has been lobbying the Olympic committee since 1985 to make it part of the Olympic Games.
 Pétanque has appeared in every edition of The World Games from 1985 onward.
-The 2022 World Games in the United States will include women’s pétanque, the first time that only women's events will be held as part of the boules sports programme at The World Games.
+The 2022 World Games in the United States included women’s pétanque, the first time that only women's events were held as part of the boules sports programme at The World Games.